 Entrectinib – Targeting NTRK, ROS1, ALK fusions

-Currently undergoing STARTRK-2, a global, potentially registration enabling Phase 2 clinical trial, entrectinib is a potent, orally available, selective tyrosine kinase inhibitor of the TrkA, TrkB, TrkC, ROS1, and ALK proteins.
+Currently undergoing STARTRK-2, a global, potentially registration enabling Phase 2 clinical trial, entrectinib is a potent, CNS-active, orally available, selective tyrosine kinase inhibitor of the TRKA, TRKB, TRKC, ROS1, and ALK proteins.
 This product candidate was designed to target cancers harboring activating molecular alterations to the corresponding subset of oncogenes.
-Learn more about gene fusions in cancer, data from the entrectinib ongoing Phase 1 and Phase 2 trials, and clinical responses.
+Learn more about gene fusions in cancer, data from the entrectinib ongoing Phase I and Phase II trials, and clinical responses.
 Click here to Learn more about Entrectinib (RXDX-101), and NTRK, ROS1, and ALK Fusions, as well as data from the entrectinib ongoing Phase I and Phase II trials, and clinical responses.

 RXDX-105 – Targeting RET and Other Kinase Targets

 An orally available, VEGF-sparing, potent RET inhibitor.
-This product candidate has also shown antagonistic interactions with EGFR and multiple other kinases implicated in cancer development.
 A Phase Ib basket study of RXDX-105 is currently underway.

 Learn more about RET fusions.